Exclusive Scholarships by GPA with 2025 Deadlines

 - GPA: 3.0 GPA or higher

-- Background: Leader in their community and school
+- Background: Involved in sports, arts, or community service during high school

-- Education Level: Current/Incoming Masters or Doctoral student
+- Education Level: Incoming college freshman or current undergraduate student

 - Education Level: Undergraduate